DanielMichalski/danielmichalski/README.md

 </a>

 **Talking about Personal Stuffs:**
-- 💻 Currently I’m working on my [Website](https://github.com/DanielMichalski/responsive-personal-website);
+- 💻 I’m a proud father of two kids;
-- 🌱 I'm also improving my skills in React and Microservices;
+- 🌱 I'm improving my skills in React and Microservices;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@DanielMichalski](https://www.linkedin.com/in/michalskidaniel/);
 - ⚽ My hobbies: Windsurfing, MTB, Martial arts, Swimming.